Discover the Kaysersberg Christmas market in Alsace © French Moments

 Stalls of the Kaysersberg Christmas market, Alsace © French Moments

-Our visit to the Kaysersberg Christmas market in Alsace
+Our Visit to the Kaysersberg Christmas market

-Our visit to the Kaysersberg Christmas market was an enchanting one.
-Last time we went there (back in 2012!) we were stunned by the beautiful decorations and illuminations (I’ll get back to that later in the article).
+The first time we went there (back in 2012!), we were stunned by the beautiful decorations and illuminations (I’ll get back to that later in the article).

 At the Kaysersberg Christmas market, Alsace © French Moments